amberdata/evan-blog-posts/txn-mempool/README.md

 Author: Evan Azevedo

 ## Setup
+If you would like to clone this repository and try it for yourself, please head over to the parent repo `evan-blog-posts` and clone it there.
 These scripts were written in Python version 3.7.
 You can install the required packages for ingesting the data with:

 ```pip3 install websockets python-dotenv requests```.